COAI blackmailing govt with imaginary crisis says Jio

 Jio says TRAI's IUC review will harm users, punish efficient telcos, reward defaulters

-"It seems there were extraneous consideration to sent this letter, only on behest of other two members.
+"It seems there were extraneous consideration to sent this letter, only on behest of the other two members.
 By such unwarranted behaviour COAI has just proved that they are not an industry organisation but just a mouthpiece of two service providers," Jio said in its letter on Wednesday.

 Jio, the newest and the most aggressive player in the telecom clan, said that it disagrees with intent, tone and contents of COAI's letter, which it argued does not represent industry views by any stretch of the imagination.